 Largest Tires on 2019 + Ford Ranger Raptor with a Stock Suspension

-The stock tires on a Ranger Raptor is 32.7 inches.
+The stock tires on a Ranger Raptor are 32.7-inches.

 Ford Ranger 2019 2.0 Raptor

-The frame design incorporates new geometry for the large suspension, providing the Raptor DNA with increased track and wheel travel, meaning the suspension setup is highly sophisticated and can accommodate a bigger tire much easier.
+The frame design incorporates new geometry for the large suspension, providing the Raptor DNA with increased track and wheel travel, meaning the suspension setup is highly sophisticated and can accommodate a bigger tire more easily.

 The Ranger Raptor has an innovative new coil-over rear suspension that uses a Watt’s link setup with a solid rear axle.
 This provides superior lateral control off-road while also helping improve ride and handling.

 Have a look at this engineering marvel:

 So as mentioned previously, fitting 33’’ tires to the new 2019 Ford Ranger isn’t much of a big deal.
 Again, if you intend on venturing off-road and still want the maximum articulation the ranger has to offer then you might have to do a bit more.
 The stock suspension and rim combination don’t allow for a 33” to bolt straight on.
 You need a (3/8”) spacer, otherwise, it will rub against the spindle.

 Alternatively upgrading your wheels to something with a more negative offset to improve the backspacing will help.
 In that instance, a 275/70/17 will fit snugly inside that wheel well.